 About British Field TrialsBritish Field trials differ quite substantially from the field trials and hunt tests held in the states.
 American trials are test contrived by judges in controlled environments, which are meant to simulate an actual hunting experience.
 Dogs are run individually on exactly the same test pattern.
 Contrarily, a British or Irish Field Trial is conducted on an actual day's hunt where all dogs work from a line on a driven or walk-up shoot in a field, woodland setting or over water.

-There are two types of trials recognized by the British Kennel Club; a 12-dog (one-day) trial or a 24-dog (two-day) trial.
+There are three types of field trials recognized by The Kennel Club of Britain: a 12-dog (one day), a 16- dog and the 24-dog (two day).
 Each trial will host 3 or 4 judges.
 All trials are actual shoots involving gunfire and live game in free flight.
 Designated shooters (guns) are in the line with handlers and judges.
 Dogs are sent from each side of the line in prescribed order, each instructed to "pick up" the specifically identified fallen game.

 Numerous birds, hares and rabbits may be shot on the drive before a retrieve is requested.
 The shot game my well fall among unflushed game, yet when sent, the successful retriever must pick the specific fall requested by the judge while ignoring all other live and fallen game.
 In an Irish trial, it is not unusual for a drive to result in 50 birds down at one time before retrievers begin!

 Once a trial begins, all dogs form in one of two lines for the shoot.
 At this time the dogs' leads are removed and they are expected to remain quiet and at heel, without verbal correction, throughout the entire drive.